 About the Author

 Gregory L. Matloff, an emeritus associate professor of physics at New York City College of Technology, is a pioneer of what might well be termed celestial engineering.
-In “Deflecting Asteroids,” he discusses using solar sails to manipulate the rocks and ice balls that orbit the sun and occasionally collide with our planet.
+He discusses using solar sails to manipulate the rocks and ice balls that orbit the sun and occasionally collide with our planet.
 He has consulted with NASA on this idea, as well as on using sails for deep-space propulsion.
 He is a coauthor of Solar Sails: A Novel Approach to Interplanetary Travel (Springer, 2008).